Grant Robertson: Early life

 Robertson attended King's High School in Dunedin, where he was head boy.
 He then studied political studies at the University of Otago, graduating with a Bachelor of Arts with honours in 1995.
 His honours dissertation studied the restructuring of the New Zealand University Students' Association in the 1980s.
 Robertson served as President of the Otago University Students' Association in 1993 and as co-president of the New Zealand University Students' Association in 1996.

+Robertson was interested in politics from a young age.
+In 2021, North & South described him, at age 10, as having "memorised every major candidate and their electorate in the 1981 general election."
+Robertson viewed former prime minister David Lange—"an overweight guy with glasses"—as an early political inspiration.

 Professional life

-Robertson joined the Ministry of Foreign Affairs and Trade in 1997 after leaving university.
+Robertson joined the Ministry of Foreign Affairs and Trade (MFAT) in 1997 after leaving university.
 His overseas postings included the United Nations in New York.
 Robertson also managed the NZ Overseas Aid Programme to Samoa – a $7.7 million fund with projects in diverse areas such as basic education, healthcare, public sector capacity building, small business development and the empowerment of women.
 He left MFAT in 2001.

 Robertson returned to New Zealand during the first term of the Fifth Labour Government to work as a ministerial advisor to minister for the environment Marian Hobbs and, later, prime minister Helen Clark.
-During his time in Clark's office, Robertson was rumoured to have the nickname "H3" during the 2005 general election, with "H1" and "H2" being Clark and her Chief of Staff Heather Simpson respectively.
+His role in Clark's office included liaising with the smaller parties supporting the government.
+He also had a role in designing Labour's interest-free student loans policy, which was credited with winning the election for Labour.
+Robertson's influence reportedly resulted in him having the nickname "H3", with "H1" and "H2" being Clark and her chief of staff Heather Simpson respectively.

-After the 2005 election, Robertson left the Prime Minister's office to work as the Senior Research Marketing Manager for the University of Otago based at the Wellington School of Medicine.
+After the 2005 election, Robertson left the Prime Minister's office to work as a senior research marketing manager for the University of Otago based at the Wellington School of Medicine.

 Political career

-Campaign for Wellington Central: 2008
+2008 general election

-In late 2006, sitting MP for Wellington Central Marian Hobbs announced that she would be retiring at the 2008 general election.
+In late 2006, the sitting Labour MP for Wellington Central Marian Hobbs announced that she would be retiring at the 2008 New Zealand general election.
 Robertson was considered to be a front runner and was subsequently selected unopposed.
 Robertson ran a well-staffed campaign, based on local issues like the closure of the Crossways Community Centre and threats to the Public Service.
 He was also involved in the formation of a Wellington inner-city residents' association.

 The Labour Party list for the 2008 general election ranked Robertson at number 46.

-In the Wellington Central electorate, Robertson defeated National candidate Stephen Franks by 1,904 votes.
-Robertson's plurality, although far less than the 6,180 vote difference held by his predecessor from the previous election, reflected a large swing in party votes to the National Party from Labour in the electorate and Robertson's status as a non-incumbent candidate.
+In the Wellington Central electorate, Robertson defeated National Party candidate Stephen Franks by 1,904 votes.